charlesbrandt/public/system/linux/window_managers/gnome3.md

 Super L or Super R (often a 'windows' key) will usually bring up launcher for launching tasks

-Many configurations are not exposed via the Settting.

-There is also the Tweaks application (why 2?).
-This is where you can find the Themes setting

-For everything else, there is dconf-editor.

-## Gnome Tweaks

-    sudo apt-get install gnome-tweaks

 ## Dock Settings